kikito/gamera/README.md

 A camera for [LÖVE](http://love2d.org).

-# DIFFERENCE FROM THE ORIGINAL
+# DIFFERENCES FROM THE ORIGINAL

 1. Gamera instance checking